-You can’t go wrong with the cheesy goodness of au gratin potatoes.
+You can’t go wrong with the cheesy goodness of Gratin Dauphinois (otherwise known as au gratin potatoes).
 It is an easy recipe to put together that even your pickiest eaters will enjoy.
 Originating in the Dauphine region of France (in the Alps), the dish was first mentioned in 1788, being served to the Duke of Clermont-Tonnerre.

 It was the eve of the French Revolution, and food shortages were common.
-People were looking for a simple and hearty meal, and au gratin potatoes definitely fit the bill.
+People were looking for a simple and hearty meal, and Gratin Dauphinois definitely fit the bill.
 The duke did not survive the Revolution, but fortunately for us, the recipe lives on.

 Table of Contents